What is a crisis?

 Human behavior and attitude frequently produces difficulties, risks and hurdles in regular functioning of a particular businesses and assignation.
-Generally crises created by individual and groups, just to name a few, may be in the form of
+Generally crisis created by individual and groups, just to name a few, may be in the form of:

 - Environment pollution